SeanBryan51/benchcab/docs/user_guide/index.md

 The regression and new feature run modes should be used as necessary when evaluating new developments in CABLE.

-The `benchcab` tool:

-- checks out the model versions specified by the user
-- builds the required executables
-- runs each model version across N standard science configurations for a variety of meteorological forcings
-- performs bitwise comparison checks on model outputs across model versions

-The user can then pipe the model outputs into a benchmark analysis via [modelevaluation.org][meorg] to assess model performance.

 ### Create a work directory

 #### Choose a location